gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

    - To extend the retention period:
       1. [Retention policy must be locked](#lock-the-retention-policy-for-oss).
-      2. Get the wormId of bucket as it's need to be pass in the request.
+      2. Get the wormId of bucket as it's required to be passed in the request.

 ```bash
 ## Get the wormId of bucket